dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 The goal of a data warehouse project is to consolidate data from various sources into a centralized repository for analysis and reporting.
 This enhances decision-making capabilities by providing a holistic view of the organization's data.

+1.1) Pre-requisite:

+i.
+Valid IICS and Snowflake Accounts

+ii.
+Secure Agent for IICS configured and the agent is up/running

+iii.
+On-Prem Oracle db with HR schema objects.
+The objects with data can be created from #2 mentioned below, if not available already.

 2) Source and Target

 Source: Source is Oracle on-prem HR schema.
 The script can be used to generate that data set, if not available handy. https://github.com/dheeraj2112/INFA_IICS_Snowflake_Project/blob/a69bf3a16396e40a7a6fa0aedafebf485ddfecd8/HR%20Objects%20and%20Data%20For%20Live%20SQL.sql